iotaledger/blueprints/doc-immutability/architecture.md

 4. The result is compared to the fetched Proof of Existence
 5. The verification result is returned to the user

-In order to access the Proof of Existence, the message-id, which references the message in the Tangle, has to be provided An IOTA node is then queried to provide the message, which contains the document hash in its `data` field of the `IndexationPayload` of the message.
+In order to access the Proof of Existence, the message-id, which references the message in the Tangle, has to be provided.
-Now we have the user provided document and a Proof of Existence that was attached to the Tangle.
-Now, simply the document is hashed and compared with the Proof of Existence-hash.
+An IOTA node is then queried to return the message, which contains the document hash in its `data` field of the `IndexationPayload` of the message.

-If the two hashes match, the file is unchanged.
+Now, the document is simply hashed and compared with the Proof of Existence-hash.

-if the hashes do not match, we know that the file has been changed between now and the time it was attached to the Tangle.
+If the two hashes match, the file is unchanged. if the hashes do not match, we know that the file has been changed between now and the time its Proof of Existence was attached to the Tangle.

 ![Document verification](/img/blueprints/document-immutability-verification.png)